github/codeql/java/change-notes/2021-19-29-improved-ratpack-support.md

 lgtm,codescanning
-* Improve support for [Ratpack](https://ratpack.io/) HTTP framework.
+* Improved support for the [Ratpack](https://ratpack.io/) HTTP framework: added data-flow models of `ratpack.func.Pair` and `ratpack.exec.Result`, and improved models of `ratpack.exec.Promise`.
-  Added data flow models for `ratpack.func.Pair`, and `ratpack.exec.Result`.
-  Improve data flow models for `ratpack.exec.Promise`.